-Taking multiple perspectives into consideration is critical to developing effective Interpersonal SkillsTaking multiple perspectives into account is a major part of the required interpersonal skills of a manager and is important to becoming an effective manager.
+Taking multiple perspectives into consideration is critical to develop effective Interpersonal SkillsTaking multiple perspectives into account is a major part of the required interpersonal skills of a manager and is important to becoming an effective manager.
 It is important for managers as it allows for different ideas and viewpoints to be heard.
 It allows them to see all possible outcomes of a situation that they wouldn’t have seen on their own and make the best decision possible.
 When managers refuse to take on different perspectives, they can often lead to disastrous consequences.
 While their points of view are not considered, employees may feel that their voices are not being heard.
 This can often lead to frustration and decreased productivity.
 Additionally, companies that are not open to different perspectives may be less likely to succeed in the long run.
 When a manager only takes their perspective into account, they are limiting the number of potential solutions to a problem.
 This can lead to managers making suboptimal decisions.
 It can even cause team members to feel disenfranchised.
 Managers who do not take others’ perspectives into account often do not see the big picture and may make decisions that contradict the company’s values or goals.
 Additionally, they may not be able to identify and capitalize on opportunities, or they may miss potential threats.
 Different perspectives can also lead to disagreements, but these can be productive if they are handled constructively.
 It is important to have a respectful multiple perspective-taking workplace culture where everyone feels comfortable voicing their opinions.

 What benefits can managers gain from taking multiple perspectives?Here are seven benefits that managers like you can gain from taking multiple perspectives:

 - Informed Decision-Making: When considering various viewpoints, you gather many insights to make well-informed decisions.
 This minimizes blind spots and ensures your choices are based on a comprehensive understanding of the situation.